From true crime and chat shows to audio drama and paranormal activity, here are the most popular podcast trends we

 Podcasting has absolutely exploded over the last few years.
 From film reviews and sporting analysis, to true crime and business advice, podcast enthusiasts now have the opportunity to tune in to a diverse range of audio offerings from around the world with the tap of a finger.

 Since making their way into the mainstream, podcasts have transitioned from simple DIY shows made by friends in bedroom studios, to highly-polished, professional pieces of media with big budgets behind them.
-In fact, podcasting has become an industry in its own right with big players involved, from the BBC to Joe Rogan.
+In fact, podcast has become an industry in its own right with big players involved, such as the BBC.
 If you’ve got an idea that could become the world’s next big audio show, check out this guide on how to start a podcast.
+Or if you need help choosing a podcast host that meets your needs and budget, we recommend this post on the best podcast hosting platforms

 As Envato’s Audio Content Specialist Adrian Gardiner says, “If you have any kind of hobby or interest, there’s a podcast about it.”
 The rising popularity of podcasts has seen plenty of podcast trends popping up – spanning everything from topic and theme to podcast audio and sound effects.
 From planning your podcast to recording it to promoting it, there’s a lot that goes into getting a successful podcast off the ground.
 So, as trending podcasts change and new technologies arise, it’s more important than ever to keep your finger on the pulse if you want your podcast to be searchable, relevant and relatable for your target audience.

 Ready to find out what’s making audio waves this year?
 Here are the 10 big podcast trends pegged for 2022…